Aiden-Frost/DailySnaps-localhost/README.md

 13. If there were no errors anywhere, you can now go to http://localhost:8000/ in your browser to view a local copy of DailySnaps

+### Signup Usage

+Once you fill in the details and click Signup button, Look inside your terminal/console
+There will be a link
+Copy paste that onto your broswer's address bar and press enter You will automatically be redirected to the website with you logged in.